 - i.
 Comparative Constitutional Law

 - ii.
 Human Rights Law

 - iii.
 International Business Law

 - d.
-Chinese University of Hong Kong (Hong Kong)

-Fall or spring semesters
+Chinese University of Hong Kong (Hong Kong) Fall or spring semesters Language of instruction: English

 Cardozo students may study at the Chinese University of Hong Kong in either the fall or spring semesters.
 The Faculty of Law at the Chinese University of Hong Kong is the newest law school in Hong Kong.
 Reflecting Hong Kong's Chinese heritage and its common law inheritance, the Faculty educates lawyers who appreciate how the common law and Chinese culture fit into the modern world.
+CUHK established its brand-new Graduate Law e.
+ESADE (Barcelona, Spain) Fall semester Language of instruction: English and Spanish

-CUHK established its brand new Graduate Law Centre in the Bank of America Tower in Hong Kong's central business district in September 2006.
+Centre in the Bank of America Tower in Hong Kong's central business district in September 2006.